dockstore/dockstore/README.md

 3. Authorize via github.com using the provided link
 4. Browse to [http://localhost:8080/github.repo](http://localhost:8080/github.repo) to list repos along with their collab.json (if they exist)

+### Webservice Demo

+1. First add all your organizations/namespaces you are associated to on Quay.io to the constructor of `dockstore/dockstore-webservice/src/main/java/io/dockstore/webservice/resources/DockerRepoResource.java`.
+See next section for details.
+2. Add your Github token.
+Follow the the steps above to get your Github token.
+This will create a user with the same username.
+3. Add your Quay token.
+It will automatically be assigned to the user created with Github if the username is the same.
+If not, you need to user /token/assignEndUser to associate it with the user.
+4. Build the project and run the webservice.
+5. To load all your containers from Quay, use /container/refresh to load them in the database for viewing.
+This needs to be done automatically once the Quay token is set.
+6. Now you can see and list your containers.
+Note that listing Github repos do not return anything because it does not return a valid json.

+### Temporary Hack to List Containers

+Recently, Quay has fixed/optimized their API.
+To list a user's repositories, the required parameters: namespace, starred or public will have to be specified.
+If you do not specify namespace, you will see other people's public repositories, which is not what we want.
+Therefore we need to have namespace.

+However, the only way to list all namespaces and organizations is to use their /api/v1/user/ resource.
+But this resource seems to have a bug and does not list the organizations.
+Therefore, we are temporarily hard coding our namespaces to DockerRepoResource.java.

 ## TODO

 1. we need to define how this interacts with a single sign-on service